AmericanAirlines/Hangar/README.md

   </a>

   <center width="400">
-    Sponsoring a student hackathon?
+    Managing a hackathon?
 You've come to the right place!
-American Airlines loves to help students learn new tech and we're passionate about being a big part of hackathons.
+American Airlines loves to help devs learn new tech and we're passionate about being a big part of hackathons.
   </center>
 </p>

+## What is Hangar?

+Hangar is a hackathon management platform that can help with everything from project registration, communicating prizes, listing schedule info, and provides judging.

+#### Features

+- **Event info**: share info about the hack with your attendees and link to resources
+- **Project registration**: collect info from attendees about their hack
+- **Prize info**: communicate prizes of various types
+- **Schedule**: list your event schedule so attendees have access
+- **Judging**: judge projects either by fixed criteria or by "expo" style comparison judging

+---

+## Using Hangar

+Interested in deploying an instance of Hangar to help with your hack?
+Follow the steps below to deploy and customize an instance of Hangar to use with your hack.

+#### Deployment

+Hangar is containerized via Docker; simply build the docker image and deploy to a cloud environment of your choice.
+See the sections within [Setup](#setup) to generate the necessary environment variables and make them accessible to your app at runtime.

+#### Authentication

+Authentication uses OAuth via Slack but it can be easily modified to use a new callback from a different OAuth provider.
+See the [Slack](#slack) section below for full details on how to setup and configure your Slack app.

+#### Feature Utilization

+After deploying Hangar youIn Hangar's current state, you'll need to manually modify the `Admin` table to create a new record for your admin users.
+Once created, your admin users will have full access to create judging sessions and see their results.

+#### Customization

+In order to modify the content of the homepage and to make other modifications to the presentation of the app, simply modify the values in `packages/shared/src/config`.

+---

-## Getting Started
+## Development

 ### Prerequisites